-m) Related parties
+n) Related parties

 A number of transactions are entered into with related parties in the normal course of business.
-These transactions were carried out on commercial terms and conditions at market rates, except loans to officers (See Note 19).
+These transactions were carried out on commercial terms and conditions at market rates, except loans to officers.

-n) Leases
+o) Leases

 Leases in which a significant portion of the risks and rewards of ownership are retained by the lessor are classified as operating leases.
 Payments made under operating leases are charged to the income and expenditure account over the period of the lease.